dssg/MLinPractice/README.md

 that will be assigned for that week.
 Please be sure to have read and be prepared to discuss the readings before the specified class session.
-Most of these topics can be (and often are) the focus of entire courses and generally we’ll only scratch the surface, but hopefully inspire you to delve deeper into areas that interest you (and you’ll find plenty of open research questions in each).
-Optional readings are also listed for most sessions which may be of interest to students who wish to delve deeper in a given area as well as provide additional context for your related project work.
+Most of these topics can be (and often are) the focus of entire courses and generally, we’ll only scratch the surface, but hopefully inspire you to delve deeper into areas that interest you (and you’ll find plenty of open research questions in each).
+Optional readings are also listed for most sessions which may be of interest to students who wish to delve deeper into a given area as well as provide additional context for your related project work.

-### MODULE 1: APPLYING ML TO PRACTICAL PROBLEMS
+### MODULE 1: APPLYING ML TO PRACTICAL PROBLEMS**

   - **Tuesday, August 30: Introduction**
     During our initial meeting, we’ll provide an introduction to the